Structural Causal Models Reveal Confounder Bias in Linear Program Modelling: Step-by-Step Derivation of Adversarial Examples for Linear Programs

-Let's start by providing a naive mapping between the classical adversarial attack and the famous class of LPs known as Linear Assignment (LA), both of which have been previously introduced in Sec.\ref{sec:bg}.
-Mathematically, the following correspondence can be found, where $\mathbf{x}$ is the feature vector (e.g.\ an image), $y$ the class label, $f_{\theta}$ the neural predictive model, and $J$ the cost function (e.g.\ mean-squared error)---all of these follow the notation from \citep{goodfellow2014explaining}.
-While from the LP perspective we interpret $\mathbf{w}\in\mathbb{R}^{|A|\times|B|}$ as describing the suitability of worker $a\in A$ for job $b\in B$ and the optimal solution $\mathbf{x}^*(\mathbf{w})\in [0,1]^{|A|\times |B|}$ as indicators highlighting the matched pairs $(a_i,b_j)$.
-The only addition we have to make to achieve the naive mapping is some distance measure $F$ acting on the original $\mathbf{x}^*(\mathbf{w})$ and the expected perturbed solution $\mathbf{x}^*(\mathbf{\hat{w}})$ since we need to allow for a ``class'' change that should occur through an adversarial attack i.e., in the case of LA, $F$ could be for instance the Structural Hemming Distance \citep{hamming1950error}.
-Also note, in slight abuse of notation our program solver $\mathbf{x}^*(\cdot)$ denotes $\arg\max\nolimits_{\mathbf{x}} \text{LP}(\mathbf{x}; \mathbf{w},\mathbf{A},\mathbf{b})$.
+Let's start our derivation of HCA by first providing a naïve mapping/perspective between/for the classical adversarial attack and the famous class of LPs known as Linear Assignment (LA), both of which have been previously introduced in Sec.\ref{sec:bg}.
+Mathematically, the following correspondence can be found, where $\mathbf{x}$ is the feature vector (e.g.\ an image), $y$ the class label, $f_{\theta}$ the neural predictive model, and $J$ the cost function (e.g.\ mean-squared error)---all of these symbols follow the notation from \citep{goodfellow2014explaining}.
+From the LP perspective, we interpret $\mathbf{w}\in\mathbb{R}^{|A|\times|B|}$ as describing the suitability of worker $a\in A$ for job $b\in B$ and the optimal solution $\mathbf{x}^*(\mathbf{w})\in [0,1]^{|A|\times |B|}$ as indicators highlighting the matched pairs $(a_i,b_j)$.
+The only addition we have to make to achieve the naïve mapping to adversarials is some distance measure $F$ acting on the original $\mathbf{x}^*(\mathbf{w})$ and the expected perturbed solution $\mathbf{x}^*(\mathbf{\hat{w}})$.
+This is necessary since we need to allow for a ``class'' change between solutions that should occur (or are caused) through an adversarial attack i.e., in the case of LA, $F$ could be for instance the Structural Hamming Distance \citep{hamming1950error}.
+Also note, in slight abuse of notation, our program solver $\mathbf{x}^*(\cdot)$ denotes $\arg\max\nolimits_{\mathbf{x}} \text{LP}(\mathbf{x}; \mathbf{w},\mathbf{A},\mathbf{b})$.